Promodr/YouTube-Video-Summarizer/README.md

 ## Gemini vs ChatGPT: Key Differences
 ![Alt text](images/differences.png)

+Gemini’s strengths:

+Better at combining text, images, video, and other formats (multimodal tasks) Generates up-to-date content
+The most advanced Gemini model has a content window of 1 million tokens Gemini will produce multiple responses to queries you pose to it, which you can access by pressing “View Drafts.

+GPT-4’s strengths:

+More efficient and accurate at language tasks
-Conversational learning: ChatGPT can learn from the conversations it has with people and “hold context”, whereas Gemini does this in a much more limited way at the moment.
+Edges out Gemini in tests of language understanding and common sense.
+ChatGPT can learn from the conversations it has with people and “hold context”, whereas Gemini does this in a much more limited way at the moment.

-Drafts: Gemini will produce multiple responses to queries you pose to it, which you can access by pressing “View Drafts.”
-ChatGPT only produces a single answer to each query.

-Response editing: Gemini will let you edit responses after you’ve sent them, whereas you can’t do this with ChatGPT.

-Real-time access to the Internet: Gemini has always been able to access the Internet in real-time, whereas ChatGPT has only just acquired this function and it’s not available on the free version.

-Image-based responses: Gemini has always had access to the internet so can source images from Google.
-Bard Advanced and ChatGPT Plus users can both now generate original AI imagery.

-Capacity to read responses aloud: Gemini has native tet-to-speech capabilities, whereas ChatGPT does not.
+Generates safer and less biased content
+Has better speech recognition than Gemini

 ## Youtube-transcript-api